rubygems/bundler/UPGRADING.md

   Remembering CLI options has been a source of historical confusion and bug reports, not only for beginners but also for experienced users.
-A CLI tool should not behave differently accross exactly the same invokations _unless_ explicitly configured to do so.
+A CLI tool should not behave differently across exactly the same invokations _unless_ explicitly configured to do so.
 This is what configuration is about after all, and things should never be silently configured without the user knowing about it.